 We are pleased you are considering one of the Alamo Colleges as your choice for higher education.
 We are an educational institution in San Antonio, Texas that offers an excellent learning environment that helps students acquire the knowledge and skills needed in today's world.
 The Alamo Colleges host students from many regions of the world.
-These students represent countries such as Mexico, South Korea, Vietnam, India, Colombia, Japan, Thailand, Morocco, Brazil, Mongolia, and Nepal.
+These students represent countries such as Mexico, South Korea, Vietnam, India, Colombia, Indonesia, El Salvador, United Kingdom and Venezuela.

 How to Apply:

 About the Alamo Colleges

 The five colleges that comprise the Alamo Colleges, Northeast Lakeview College, Northwest Vista College, Palo Alto College, St. Philip's College, and San Antonio College collectively offer over 325 programs of study.
 The Colleges offer associate degrees, certificates and licensures in occupational programs that prepare students for jobs.
 They also offer freshman- and sophomore-level courses that transfer to four-year colleges and universities and lead to Associate of Arts and Associate of Science.

 We invite you to explore each of our five colleges' websites to learn more about what the Alamo Colleges can offer you.
 The information we provide on this International Student section is for any student who is not a U.S. citizen, permanent resident or refugee.